open-formulieren/open-forms/PROJECT_GOVERNANCE.md

 ## Contributors

-"Contributors" refers to anyone in the community who contributes code, documentation, or other technical artifacts to the project.
+"Contributors" refers to anyone in the community who contributes code, documentation, or other useful artifacts to the project.

 Anyone can become a contributor.